Short on time? Here’s the top anti-malware software of 2020:

 TotalAV is a little bit expensive for the full package, but with an $80 off discount for the first year, it’s one of the cheapest first-year anti-malware products on the market.

-TotalAV is simple and easy to use.
+TotalAV is a simple, strong, and easy to use antivirus.
 It provides some of the most comprehensive anti-malware protection available, and it comes with some top-notch extra features.
 It consistently scores well in anti-malware testing, and it comes with one of the strongest scanning engines on the market.
 If you need a secure and easy-to-use anti-malware program with great extra features, TotalAV is a good option.

 5. McAfee — Best Anti-Malware Customization Options